 Warning: This work has been rated 16+ for language.

-Shopkeeper stretches their arms out wide, as if gesturing towards themself.
+Shopkeeper stretches their arms out wide, gesturing towards themself.

 “Okay, but I’m willing to beat someone’s ass if they’re trying to hurt me.
 Not sure why you can’t learn to do that despite how many times people keep on trying to beat you up.”
-After I finish my sentence, Shopkeeper gives me a look一or at least I think they did.
+Shopkeeper gives me a look一or at least I think they did.
 I wouldn’t know, it’s kind of hard to tell since they’re wearing a mask.

 “I’m a queer Jew.
 I’ve been chased out of my home hundreds of times, all over the Middle East and Europe.
 I want you to know that I’ve tried to be mean and strong and powerful, because everyone wants me dead.
 However, it never works out in my favour.
 I’m always pushed to the bottom, no matter the situation.”
 Shopkeeper tugs a hairband off their wrist and ties their hair back with it, trying to catch every strand.
 They turn around and start searching through their cupboard.